Canadian Ivory Inc.

 The surfaces of the tusks aren’t always absolutely flat.
 They can naturally grow in a convoluted shape with longitudinal dips and grooves which can enhance some applications.

 Tusks are formed on both the male and female walrus.
 The males tend to produce heavier set, more impressive tusks than the females.
 Their size lends them to larger sculptures and applications where larger piece size is an issue.
-A common size for males is 1.0 - 1.4 kg (2 to 3 lbs) with a length of 40 cm (16”) and a base cross section of 3 by 6 cm (1.25 by 2.5”).
+A common size for males is 1.0 - 1.4 kg (2 to 3 lbs) with a length of 40 cm (16 to 19") and a base cross section of 3 by 6 cm (1.25 by 2.5").
 The female tusks are more slender and have less taper going from the base to the tip.
-Typically the length of female tusks is similar to a male but the base is more round than oval, say 4 cm (1.5”) diameter, and the weight runs 0.5 to 1.0 kg (1 to 2 lbs.)
+Typically, the length of female walrus tusks is similar to a male but the base is more round than oval, say 4 cm (1.5") diameter, and the weight runs 0.5 to 1.0 kg (1 to 2 lbs.)

 Walrus Skulls